 - Turkey: In October of 2019, Turkey invaded the AANES for the third time in three years entering through Christian villages killing civilians and causing over 200,000 to flee.
 Turkey is currently moving Syrian refugees from other parts of Syria into this land that had been home to Christians, Kurds, Yazidis and others.
 There is documentation of atrocities against Christians and Yazidis including killings, rapes, kidnapping, and the destruction of religious sites.
 Genocide Watch recently announced that these crimes fit the designation of Crimes Against Humanity.

 Unfortunately, Turkey is amassing troops on the border with plans to invade again.

-Patriot Voices President Nadine Maenza was able to visit NE Syria during the last Turkish invasion in November of 2019.
+Patriot Voices President Nadine Maenza was able to visit NE Syria twice, most recently spending a month this past November.
 As you know, Senator Rick Santorum has long warned about the danger of those who use Islamic Fascism to govern.
 Patriot Voices has joined with Freedom Research Foundation to execute a plan to save this refuge for religious freedom and fight Islamic Fascism.
 We need your help!

-Nadine Maenza was just reappointed as a Commissioner on the U.S. Commission on International Religious Freedom.
+Nadine Maenza is serving her second term as a Commissioner on the U.S. Commission on International Religious Freedom.
 On June 10th, they held a Congressional Hearing chaired by Tony Perkins where they documented the extraordinary religious freedom conditions with the AANES as well as the egregious war crimes and persecution in the areas Turkey occupies.
 You can watch and read about the hearing here.
 Nadine just co-authored an article in Newsweek, "U.S. Leaders Must Stand Against Turkey's Atrocities in Northern Syria."

 No Nationbuilding Needed